IanFindlay/scripts/README.md

 Another [Luke Smith video](https://videos.lukesmith.xyz/videos/watch/a99d48a3-0960-4e45-879c-637df1c1270e) inspired script, simply uses xwallpaper to set the desktop background either to an already set file, the file supplied as an argument or a random file in a directory passed as an argument.

 ### song_search
-Uses grep to search the directory with my lyrics files in - as mentioned in the update_current_tract etc description above - for the word/words that I pass as the argument(s) and prints the matches in "Artist - Title" format.
+Uses grep to search the directory with my lyrics files in (as mentioned in the update_current_track etc description above) for the word/words that I pass as the argument(s) and prints the matches in "Artist - Title" format.
+Can be given an argument -p(lay) which means it will, should it find a matching song, call the play_song script with the artist and title as arguments or, if multiple possibilities are found, will prompt for a selection between them prior to the call.

 ### torrent\_add
 Adds a magnet link via transmission-remote.
 Starts transmission-daemon if required.